who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 You can print these reports to **.pdf** used the standard browser method if required.

-If you want to make youre own QC pipeline or just see how this one works, read through the **Nanopore_SumStatQC.Rmd** script.
+If you want to make you're own QC pipeline or just see how this one works, read through the **Nanopore_SumStatQC.Rmd** script.

 ## Final Comment